reactjs/react.dev/src/content/reference/rules/components-and-hooks-must-be-pure.md

 One of the key concepts that makes React, _React_ is _purity_.
 A pure component or hook is one that is:

-* **Idempotent** – You [always get the same result everytime](/learn/keeping-components-pure#purity-components-as-formulas) you run it with the same inputs – props, state, context for component inputs; and arguments for hook inputs.
+* **Idempotent** – You [always get the same result every time](/learn/keeping-components-pure#purity-components-as-formulas) you run it with the same inputs – props, state, context for component inputs; and arguments for hook inputs.
 * **Has no side effects in render** – Code with side effects should run [**separately from rendering**](#how-does-react-run-your-code).
 For example as an [event handler](/learn/responding-to-events) – where the user interacts with the UI and causes it to update; or as an [Effect](/reference/react/useEffect) – which runs after render.
 * **Does not mutate non-local values**: Components and Hooks should [never modify values that aren't created locally](#mutation) in render.